leodemisel/project-website/index.md

 After doing the matching on those covariates, we will verify that the following covariates are well distributed with a simple standardized mean difference test.
 We decided not to match on the rating, because it is not a cause of the movie's success, but a consequence of it.
-However, checking the distribution of the ratings is a good indicator of what the public thought of the movie.
+However, checking the distribution of the ratings is a good indicator of the movie's public perception.
 Indeed, it is possible that movies released during the Oscar season have the same budget as movies released during other seasons, but with a different kind of storytelling quality.
-We think that the ratings could be a variable that indicates the work put on the script, as voting people are usually more implicated and will be more critical of bad stories.
+We think that the ratings could be a variable that indicates the work put on the script, as terminally online movie critics are usually more deeply involved and will be more critical of bad stories.